-I really need to rearrange the workbench first, since that’s where I’m supposed to be winding 50# fluorocarbon around black swivels and hard snaps that cut into my thumbnail, then trimming tag ends with nippers which never work because they were meant for tippets.
+I should rearrange that workbench first, since that’s where I’m supposed to be winding 50# fluorocarbon around black swivels and hard snaps that cut into my thumbnail, then trimming tag ends with nippers which never work because they were meant for tippets not nails.

 It has worn paint marks here and there for assuring correct lengths of leader but they suffer from time and Rorschach remnants of spilled beer.

 There are a few dozen jig heads hanging from a red plastic screwdriver holder, celibate of their soft-bellied partners, along with a few more treble hooks never stored properly in the small plastic chest of drawers I bought just to hold treble hooks.
 Slouching against one garage door are the large scraps of marine plywood I saved to build a fillet table because having a table would make cutting stripers or blues late at night much easier as opposed to using my tailgate, which seems to claim small pieces and large scales to be dug out days later when their effervescence has overwhelmed, or cutting on top of recycling barrels which is wrong for a host of reasons, so that should get assembled today.
 But first I will need to buy some stainless screws from Jerry’s Hardware and before I take the truck into town, I should take off the blue foam edges I found on the side of Route One south that I duct taped to my tailgate then pick up some pine to build a real rod holder.